YC937/PasswordGenerator3/README.md

 This website generates a random password based on user's selection.
 The password must follow certain rules.

 The password must be within 8 to 128 charactors.
+Include 8 and 128.

 The password can contain numbers, special characters, uppercase and lowercase letters.

-The website will ask user to input again if the password length user selected is less than 7 or larger than 128.
+The website will ask user to input again if the password length user selected is less than 8 or larger than 128.

 ##
 Screenshot of the webpage: